We’ve Got You Covered

 Plan your storage space.
 Place items in front that will be accessed frequently.
 Allow for walkways.

-Completely fill each box with your heaviest items on the bottom and lighter items on top.
+Fill each box with your heaviest items on the bottom and lighter items on top.

 Dishes and glasses should be wrapped in packing paper and placed in dish pack boxes.
 All glass items should be individually wrapped.
 Nest cups and bowls.
 Stand plates, saucers, and platters on edge.
 Wrapped glasses should be placed near the top of cartons.
 Fill all pockets with packing material.
 Label all boxes containing glassware, and do not place heavy items on boxes containing glassware.
 Stack these boxes on top.